carrot-kpi/contracts/CONTRIBUTING.md

 Carrot v1 contracts are developed using Foundry, so in order to contribute you need to first install Foundry locally.
 Check out
 [this link](https://getfoundry.sh/) to easily install Foundry on your machine.
+Make sure you periodically update Foundry to the latest version.

 Foundry manages dependencies using git submodules, so it's advised to use `git clone --recurse-submodules` when cloning the repo in order to have a